 All first responders will have first aid equipment, certain lifesaving medications, oxygen and an Automatic External Defibrillator (AED).
 They will also carry handheld radios to communicate with the dispatcher and each other.

 Women may volunteer with Bergen Hatzalah in multiple capacities.
-As an affiliate of Chevra Hatzalah, Bergen Hatzalah abides by the guidelines set forth by the central organization regarding its first responders.
+As a subsidary of Chevra Hatzalah, Bergen Hatzalah abides by the guidelines set forth by the central organization regarding its first responders.
 If you are interested in volunteering with Bergen Hatzalah, please contact firstname.lastname@example.org.

 If you call 911, you will continue to receive the same level of care as you are used to from the volunteers and/or paid EMS professionals who serve your municipality.
 There is no impact based to the 911 services based on the launch of Hatzalah.